alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 #### Getting Case Data From IRC ####

-Currently there is one singular way of getting case info from IRC into
-VoiceAttack: having your IRC client put the ratsignal into the clipboard, then having it run the `RatAttack.getInfoFromRatsignal` command.
+You can setup your IRC client to pass incoming RATSIGNALS to VoiceAttack by writing them to a file (`%appdata%\Ratattack\ratsignal.pipe`), then calling the appropriate command (`RatAttack.announceCaseFromRatsignal` for notification, `RatAttack.getInfoFromRatsignal` for silently putting it into the case list).

 This has two purposes: